mvolkmann/blog/src/astro.md

 Astro supports adding {% aTargetBlank "https://docs.astro.build/en/guides/view-transitions/", "view transitions" %}
 that are applied when navigating from one page to another.
-This includes clicking links implemented with `<a>` elements and triggering the browser forward and back buttons.
+This includes clicking links implemented with `<a>` elements, triggering the browser forward and back buttons, and submitting forms.
 For more control over when transitions occur, see {% aTargetBlank "https://docs.astro.build/en/guides/view-transitions/#router-control", "router control" %}.